hr4e/SurveyUI/README.md

 Live Test: http://hr4etest.herokuapp.com/
 Live test last update: 5/30/14

-Verifify we affect the old database
+Verify we affect the old database
 -----------------------------------

 It is important to show that we actually did stuff,